 Q. How often does a hen lay an egg?

 The entire time from ovulation to laying is about 25 hours.
 Then about 30 minutes later, the hen will begin to make another one.

 Q. What is the source of yolk color?

 Yolk color in eggs is directly linked to the diet of the hens.
-Eggland's Best yolks will usually be darker than ordinary eggs because our hen feed includes natural corn and alfalfa meal.
+Eggland's Best yolks will usually be darker than ordinary eggs because our hen feed includes corn and alfalfa meal.
 Eggland's Best also incorporates approved natural-source pigments in diets derived from marigold petals or red peppers.
 Yellow and red pigments are related to Vitamin A and Lutein and are nutritious.
-Our eggs are routinely screened to ensure that the yolks have a deep yellow colour.
+Our eggs are routinely screened to ensure that the yolks have a deep yellow color.

 Q. What is the white spot on the surface of the yolk?

 The white spot on the yolk is called the germinal disc.
 Fertilization takes place through the germinal disc.